-There are 18 on-board voices and a selection of digital effects, including reverbs that you can customise to create a sound environment that really takes you out of the room and into a much larger space (if you close your eyes!).
+There are 19 on-board voices and a selection of digital effects, including reverbs that you can customize to create a sound environment that really takes you out of the room and into a much larger space (if you close your eyes!).
 This is a keyboard that’s going to offer many hours of playing pleasure.

-With a sturdy and attractive stand in a selection of colours, the PX850 will make a lovely piece of furniture that you can show off to your friends.
+With a sturdy and attractive stand in a selection of colors, the PX870 will make a lovely piece of furniture that you can show off to your friends.

 This has quite a heavy feel to the keyboard – so isn’t necessarily going to suit every learner, but for a sturdy piece of kit that’s going to provide years of enjoyment, I’d definitely recommend this as a contender for best digital upright.

-Below, please take a moment to view some of the best selling digital upright pianos currently available for sale on Amazon (and see how well they compare to the pianos we’ll be discussing throughout this article):
+Below, please take a moment to view some of the best selling digital upright pianos currently available for sale online (and see how well they compare to the pianos we’ll be discussing throughout this article):